 Throughout the school there is an emphasis on kindness and openness, and on consideration and respect for others.
 Differences such as ethnicity, gender or sexuality which can motivate bullying are openly discussed and students are made aware that bullying is unacceptable through assemblies, tutor groups, PSHEE, curriculum opportunities in lessons and Friday 4 lectures.
 Bystanders to bullying are regarded as complicit in the bullying itself.
 Our educational programmes and assemblies educate pupils on what a bystander is and our expectations in this regard.
-Annual awareness weeks are held, e.g. anti-bullying, mental health and LGBTQ+ Day of Silence to coincide with national awareness weeks.
-Cyber-bullying is also covered in the Pupil Sevenoaks School IT Services: Terms & Conditions.
+Annual awareness weeks are held to educate on diversity and inclusion.
 The policy is referred to in the New Parents' Handbook and it is also in the Staff Handbook.
 In addition, bullying is covered in new staff induction by the Pastoral Deputy Head and occasionally raised and discussed at staff meetings to ensure staff are aware of legal responsibilities, and that for some students with SEN or disabilities or who are LGBTQ+ the school may need to seek specialist skills.
 Feedback is received from pupils informally and through pupil questionnaire every two to three years.